go-dash/slice/README.md

 #### `_.Filter(slice, func)`

-Returns a new slice of all elements which the function predicate returns true for.
+Returns a new array of all elements which the function predicate returns true for.

 ```go
 even := func (element int, index int) bool {